-Open Season April - October Railroad & Ferry Depot Wednesdays & Weekends 1-4 pm

-Old St. Hilary's Sundays 1-4 pm China Cabin Weekends 1-4 pm Art & Garden Center May - October, Sundays 11 am-3 pm by Walt Johnson The years from 1890 to 1920 saw Belvedere Cove populated by a large fleet of houseboats.
+OPEN THROUGH OCTOBER Railroad & Ferry Depot Museum Wednesdays & Weekends 1-4 pm Old St. Hilary's Sundays 1-4 pm China Cabin Weekends 1-4 pm Art & Garden Center Sundays 11 am-3 pm SNAPSHOTS OF LIFE ON A BELVEDERE ARK Hoo-Hoo at her usual spot in Belvedere Cove with Belvedere Island visible in the background.
+Photographed about 1907, the flags include a private name signal and a jack with 45 stars (used from 1896 to 1908).
+The years from 1890 to 1920 saw Belvedere Cove by Wa populated by a large fleet of houseboats.
 Many of these so-called "arks" served as summer homes and weekend retreats for San Franciscans, for whom Tiburon was only a short ferryboat ride away.
 In 1907 my family joined this floating community.
-In February my grandfather George Harvey, his brother Mel, and their sister Luella's fiancé Herman Birth all joined the Corinthian Yacht Club, the only such organization on the peninsula at that time.
-By July Herman was hosting family and friends on his ark and the brothers had acquired a gasoline-powered launch.
-Herman worked at his father's planing mill in San Francisco and the ark was named Hoo-Hoo, a 19th-century nickname for a lumberman.
+In February my grandfather George Harvey, his brother Mel, and their sister Luella's fiancé Herman Birth all joined the Corinthian Yacht Club, the only such organization on the Peninsula at that time.
+By July Herman was hosting family and friends on his ark and the brothers had acquired a gasolinepowered launch.
+Herman worked at his father's planing mill in San Francisco and the ark was named Hoo-Hoo, a 19th century nickname for a lumberman.
 The brothers named their launch Emanon ("No Name" spelled backwards).
-Hoo-Hoo was approximately 45 feet long and 25 feet wide, with a one-story residential section built atop a scow-shaped hull.
+Hoo-Hoo was approximately 45 feet long and 25 feet wide with a onestory residential section built atop a scow-shaped hull.
 The living quarters contained a large parlor, skylit galley and dining area, bedrooms, and a water closet.
 A roofed veranda extended from the hull on all four sides.
-Hoo-Hoo can be identified in photographs by her four flagstaffs, skylight, and unique lattice railings.
+Hoo-Hoo by Walt Johnson can be identified in photographs by her four flagstaffs, skylight, and unique lattice railings.
 George, who worked for Pacific Telephone & Telegraph, was an aficionado of several popular hobbies of the day.
-One of these was amateur photography, and dozens of his photographs of life on the ark and around the cove and lagoon are preserved in family photo albums and post cards.
+One of these was amateur photography, and dozens of his photographs of life on the ark and around the cove and lagoon are preserved in family photo albums and postcards.
 These include several rarely documented scenes of the casual and carefree life enjoyed by the "Arkites."
 During summers Hoo-Hoo was anchored in Belvedere Cove, near where the San Francisco Yacht Club breakwater is now located.
 As protection from winter storms, each October the ark would be moved into Belvedere Lagoon and moored along the shore at the foot of Red Hill near the Hilarita dairy (about where the Lagoon Road Tennis Courts now are located).
+Days on the ark were spent fishing, swimming, rowing, cruising in Emanon, posing for silly pictures, or just relaxing on rocking chairs and hammocks while listening to phonograph records.
+My grandparents, my great uncle, and my two great aunts all courted on Hoo-Hoo.